Algarve-South-Portugal.com

 The best independent guide to the Algarve

-The Centro Cultural António Aleixo was originally the market of Vial Real
+The Centro Cultural António Aleixo was originally the market of Vila Real.

-The Praça Marquês de Pombal – The grand plaza at the heart of the small town, named 18th-century prime minister who envisaged the town and oversaw its construction.
+The Praça Marquês de Pombal – The grand plaza at the heart of this small town, named after the 18th-century prime minister who envisaged the town and oversaw its construction.

-The ferry ride from Portugal to Spain - Cross the slow-flowing waters of the Rio Guadiana, the natural border between Spain and Portugal, and visit Ayamonte – Just remember that Spain is in a different time zone, and is 1 hour ahead of Portugal!
+The ferry ride from Portugal to Spain - Cross the slow-flowing waters of the Rio Guadiana, the natural border between Spain and Portugal, and visit Ayamonte.
+Just remember that Spain is in a different time zone and is an hour ahead of Portugal!

 Mata Nacional das Dunas de Vila Real de Santo António – The pristine pine forests to the south of Vila Real de Santo António, planted in the 19th century to stabilise the coastal sand dunes.
-Today the forest provides tranquil walks, deserted beaches and the perfect habitat for Portugal's chameleons (the Chamaeleo chamaeleon) to hide.
+Today the forest provides tranquil walks, deserted beaches and the perfect habitat for the Mediterranean chameleon (or Chamaeleo chameleon) to hide.

 The scenic riverside walks – Stroll along the Rio Guadiana down to the mouth of the river at the Foz do Guadiana.